Wasyl144/ScalaTask/README.md

 ## YouTube API
 I create a HttpRequest to YouTube using timedtext API.
 I've trying to use a Java YouTube API, but after tests I'm got a problem with Subtitle API.
 An API only works when video is public to edit subtitles or if video is in my account, so I've used timedtext API.
 I'm geeting YT links from file and filter by regex to extract only YT links.
 Before send a request im putting an video ids to set to prevent duplicates.
 My function return a set of YTResponse classes.
 ## Stanford NLP
-Every YTResponse class got plain texted subtitles which be passed to my NLPFilter object.
+Every YTResponse class has plain texted subtitles which are passed to my NLPFilter object.
 I was created an NounFilter trait because someone who dont want my filter can write own one.
 Filter returns a set of nouns preventing from duplicates.
 It will be saved to YTReady class.
 ## Wikipedia REST API
-Set of YTReady class be mapped to single YTReady class and later be mapped to single noun request.
-Every response are saved to WikipediaArticles class.
-When it be finished, list with WikipediaArticles are created and attached to YouTubeVideo class to serialize the all result.
+Set of YTReady class are mapped to single YTReady class and later are mapped to single noun request.
+Every response is saved to WikipediaArticles class.
+When it  finishes, list with WikipediaArticles is created and attached to YouTubeVideo class to serialize the result.
-The result of function is list of YouTubeVideo class.
+The result of function is list of YouTubeVideo objects.

 To return result as a readable format im used a JSON file.
 I've used a circe auto JSON parser.

+## To use a program you need to give 5gb of RAM to JVM